Angel Number 1

 The question it raises is whether your sense of self is clear enough to sustain real partnership, or whether you are losing yourself in the other person, or holding so tightly to independence that no one can get close.

-The most useful love interpretation of 1 is about foundation, not fairy tale.
+The most grounded love interpretation of 1 is about foundation, not fairy tale.
 Can you begin again with honesty?

 Can you show up as a whole person rather than a half looking for completion?